-Social selling and buyer engagement on social media is changing the sales landscape.
-As digital interactions become the norm, sales activities increasingly take place on digital channels.
+The modern sales landscape isn’t what it was ten years ago.
+In many ways, it isn’t what it was a year ago.
+As more interactions increasingly take place on digital channels, so too, do our sales activities.
 The buyer experience is evolving quickly, with prospects taking greater responsibility for researching a business before they communicate with a salesperson.
-And when prospects interact with sellers, their communication—more often than not—takes place in digital channels.
+And when prospects interact with sellers, their communication–more often than not–takes place in digital channels.

 So, what’s replacing tried and true outbound tactics?
 To put it simply, customers and prospects are ignoring cold calls.
 An IDC report found that ninety percent of c-suite executives ignore cold calls.
 So, what’s changed?

 Perhaps you’ve heard of social media.
-The digital media platforms, composed of individuals and their networks, are widely used to share photos, memes, and—increasingly—do business.
+The digital media platforms, composed of individuals and their networks, are widely used by users of all ages to share photos, the latest memes, and increasingly, do business.
 In fact, an IDC report found that 75% of B2B buyers are influenced by social media during the buyer’s journey.

 With more than 2.74 billion monthly active users (and counting) on Facebook and nearly 740 million users on LinkedIn, there’s a strong chance that your audience is active on social media.
 And so are your employees.
 In this post, we’ll explain the nuts and bolts of social selling, social engagement best practices, and how your business can stand out in a crowded digital marketplace.